thomas-lamiaux/coq/doc/sphinx/proof-engine/ltac2.rst

    :cmd:`Ltac2 Notation` provides a way to extend the syntax of Ltac2 tactics.
-The left-hand side (before the `:=`) defines the syntax to recognize and gives formal parameter names for the syntactic values.  :n:`@integer` is the level of the notation.
+The left-hand side (before the `:=`) defines the syntax to recognize and gives formal parameter names for the syntactic values.  :n:`@natural` is the level of the notation.
    When the notation is used, the values are substituted into the right-hand side.
 In the following example, `x` is the formal parameter name and `constr` is its :ref:`syntactic class<syntactic_classes>`.  `print` and `of_constr` are